isidzukuri/lib_agregator/lib/web_crawler/readme.md

 Most interesting thing about this library its dynamically spawned threads.
 Why its needed?
 For example you have one job to do.
 Its easy: one job - one thread.
 2 jobs - 2 threads ... n jobs - n threads (in ideal world).
-But what if you dont know about number of jobs should be done at the start?
+But what if you dont know  at the start about number of jobs should be done?
 Or number will change in the middle of the process?
 It would be cool if code could decide about optimal number of threads in each moment of time.
+If queue of jobs is big - starts new threads.
+Thread simply dies if no job left for it.

 Build sitemap